Saareem/gis-e4030-abm/README.md

 # Agent-based model for COVID-19 transmission in supermarkets.
 This code accompanies the paper ["Modelling COVID-19 transmission in supermarkets using an agent-based model"](https://arxiv.org/abs/2010.07868).
+This README is based on Fabian Ying's work.
+Original repository and README can be find [here](https://github.com/fabianying/covid19-supermarket-abm).

 # Installation